Skip to main content

 It is important to realise that the characteristics of a coast show imprints of different episodes in the history of its development.
 Australia for instance, has a large number of estuaries and lagoons although the relative sea level fell during the late Holocene.
 This is related to the dry climate and therefore very low sediment supply.
 The estuaries that have formed during the rising sea levels of the early Holocene can still be found at present, since not enough sediments were supplied to fill them in during late Holocene sea-level fall.
 Therefore the present-day coastline still shows the signs of early Holocene transgression and does not bear the typical characteristics of regression.
 Classification apparently implies an integration of the developments over a certain time-period.
 At different moments in time a certain coast might occupy a different position in the quadrant of Fig. 2.23.
 The determined classification class is therefore dependent on the integration period.
 An example of a situation where progradation and transgression have alternated over the geological history is the central Holland coast.

 This page titled 2.5.2: Role of sea-level rise in Holocene coastal evolution is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.